 If you’re building your own web gallery, you should make some thumbnails, too.
 I prefer thumbnails to fit within 240 x 240, as this is big enough to get a decent look at what’s in the photo.
 Thumbnails much smaller than this make it hard to see useful details, especially with subjects like group portraits, when there’s a lot happening in the frame.

 1. Make a folder on your desktop to hold the web-ready images.
-If you’re building your own gallery and generating your own thumbnails, make a separate folder
+If you’re building your own gallery and generating your own thumbnails, make a separate folder for those.

 2. Open your image file in your photo editor.
 If you haven’t made your typical postprocessing adjustments yet, make them, but don’t sharpen yet (sharpening usually should be your last step when preparing an image for output).
 Save the file in a lossless format like TIFF or Photoshop’s PSD.